DETAILED ACTION

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

-Claims 1-4, 6-8, 10-14, 16-20, 23, and 26-30 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by Gao et al. (U.S. Publication US 2025/0266871 A1).
+Claims 1-4, 6-14, 16-21, 23-24 and 26-30 are rejected under 35 U.S.C.
+103 as being unpatentable over Gao et al. (U.S. Publication US 2025/0266871 A1) in view of Laddu (U.S. Publication US 2026/0019125 A1).

-With respect to claims 2, 12, and 29, Gao et al. discloses wherein the sub-configuration indicates fourth configuration information that is common for both the first resource group and the second resource group (See paragraph 156 of Gao et al. for reference to embodiments wherein a same parameter combination may be applied to all the CSI-RS resources).
+With respect to claims 2, 12, and 29, Gao et al. discloses wherein the sub-configuration indicates additional configuration information that is common for both the first resource group and the second resource group (See paragraph 156 of Gao et al. for reference to embodiments wherein a same parameter combination may be applied to all the CSI-RS resources).

-With respect to claims 3 and 13, Gao et al. discloses wherein the fourth configuration information indicates at least one of: a common CSI-RS port configuration, a common CSI-RS port subset indication, a common codebook subset restriction, or a common rank restriction for CSI computation using a single CSI-RS resource from the first resource group or the second resource group (See paragraphs 15-21 and paragraphs 155-156 of Gao et al. for reference to the parameters including CSI-RS ports, subsets of CSI-RS ports, and codebook subset restriction).
+With respect to claims 3 and 13, Gao et al. discloses wherein the additional configuration information indicates at least one of: a common CSI-RS port configuration, a common CSI-RS port subset indication, a common codebook subset restriction, or a common rank restriction for CSI computation using a single CSI-RS resource from the first resource group or the second resource group (See paragraphs 15-21 and paragraphs 155-156 of Gao et al. for reference to the parameters including CSI-RS ports, subsets of CSI-RS ports, and codebook subset restriction).

-With respect to claims 4 and 14, Gao et al. discloses wherein the first configuration information indicates a first codebook subset restriction and the second configuration information indicates a second codebook subset restriction (See paragraphs 15-21 and paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different codebook subset restrictions).
+With respect to claims 4 and 14, Gao et al. discloses wherein the sub-configuration indications additional configuration information for the first resource group, and wherein the additional configuration information indicates a first codebook subset restriction (See paragraphs 15-21 and paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different codebook subset restrictions).

-With respect to claims 6, 16, and 30, Gao et al. discloses wherein the first configuration information indicates a first CSI-RS port configuration and the second configuration information indicates a second CSI-RS port configuration (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different port configurations).
+With respect to claims 6, 16, and 30, Gao et al. discloses wherein the sub-configuration indications additional configuration information for the first resource group, and wherein the additional configuration information indicates a first CSI-RS port configuration (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different port configurations).

-With respect to claims 7 and 17, Gao et al. discloses wherein the first configuration information indicates a first CSI-RS port subset indication and the second configuration information indicates a second CSI-RS port subset indication (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different port subset configurations).
+With respect to claims 7 and 17, Gao et al. discloses wherein the sub-configuration indications additional configuration information for the first resource group, and wherein the additional configuration information indicates a first CSI-RS port subset indication (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different port subset configurations).

-With respect to claim 8, Gao et al. discloses wherein the first configuration information indicates a first rank restriction and the second configuration information indicates a second rank restriction (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different given ranks, which are rank restrictions).
+With respect to claim 8, Gao et al. discloses wherein the sub-configuration indications additional configuration information for the first resource group, and wherein the additional configuration information indicates a first rank restriction (See paragraphs 155-156 of Gao et al. for reference to the embodiment wherein different parameter combinations are configured for different CSI-RS resources, such that the first CSI-RS group and the second CSI-RS group may be configured with different given ranks, which are rank restrictions).

 With respect to claim 10, Gao et al. discloses wherein the CSI-RS resource set is associated with one or more CSI-RS resources for interference measurement, and wherein the one or more CSI-RS resources for interference measurement are applicable to the sub-configuration (See paragraphs 12-13 and paragraphs 155-156 for reference to the CSI-RS resources being used to measure interference and for reference to the N CSI-RS resources being applicable to a first CSI-RS port group and a second CSI-RS port group, which comprise the first configuration information and second configuration information of the claimed sub-configuration).